 - Research where your competitors are getting links from to find opportunities for your business.

 Before we move on, a word of caution:

-An SEO provider who builds links from low-quality sites, using disingenuous tactics like link schemes, puts your site at risk of getting penalised.
-You should have full visibility on new links, which you can keep track of that yourself using Google Search Console.
+An SEO provider who builds links from low-quality sites at scale using tactics like link schemes puts your site at risk of getting penalised.
+Be very careful with anything like this.

 4. User Engagement